SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-templates.md

 ## Step 3 - Groups and access​

-### Enable group access on SharePoint documents based on Visible for settings in SuperOffice​
+### Group access on SharePoint documents based on Visible for settings

 * If you plan not to use Visible for, you leave this ticked off​.
 * If you plan to use Visible for, you tick this on – and follow the next steps.​

 ​    ![Groups and access​ -screenshot][img4]

-### Enable group access on SharePoint documents based on Visible for settings in SuperOffice ticked on​
+### Group access based on Visible for settings in SuperOffice is ticked on​

 * To to set permissions on documents in SharePoint, we need to have Read Write permission to selected site.
 Only Microsoft 365 Global Administrator can authorize this permissions.
 This is a one-time authorization and will only include the site you have selected for your SuperOffice documents.